 It must be Thursday.
 I never could get the hang of Thursdays.

-Wes Anderson movies are something of an aquired taste.
+Wes Anderson movies are something of an acquired taste.
 Many don’t like them, but I’m a huge fan of his eccentric work.
 The Life Aquatic is arguably Anderson at his most eccentric.
 His talented, diverse and top-notch cast is clearly having a field day with the material.
-If you like movies with an odd sense of humor and extremely left-of-center characters, then by all means give this one a viewing.
+If you like movies with an odd sense of humor and extremely left-of-center characters, then, by all means, give this one a viewing.

 Don’t point that gun at him, he’s an unpaid intern.

 This is one where I have to be extremely selective about who I might recommend it to.
 It shouldn’t come as a surprise that it pushes its R rating to the extreme, in a number of ways.
 It revels in its depravity, but somehow still manages to insert a good-hearted core to the story.
 Highlight of this one is the cast, with Billy Bob Thornton the central linchpin.
 Also key is fantastic director Terry Zwigoff.

 Good night, Santa.
 Good night, Mrs. Santa’s sister.

 This wild ride of insanity is depressingly true to its real-life story.
 Everything about this one is great.
 Just take my recommendation and watch it.
 It’s one of the most underrated movies of its decade.

 Who’d make up someone named Regina?
 It’s the capital of Saskatchewan.